REMnux/remnux-cli/README.md

 Manage Your REMnux Distro Installation

-*This tool is still a work in progress.
-Don't expect it to work yet.*
+*This tool is still a work in progress. *

 ## Usage